orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 SCRAM authentication
 ^^^^^^^^^^^^^^^^^^^^

+.. note:: This section only applies to releases <= 3.2 of the
+          PostgreSQL plugins.
+Starting with release 3.3, the plugins use a version of libpq that should support SCRAM authentication.

-The precompiled binaries of the plugins use a stable version of the PostgreSQL client (libpq 9.6.1, as of release 3.2).
+In the releases 3.2 of the PostgreSQL plugins, the precompiled binaries use an old, but stable version of the PostgreSQL client (libpq 9.6.1).
 This makes these binaries very portable, however they might not be compatible with more recent features of PostgreSQL.

 In particular, the precompiled binaries are not compatible with `SCRAM authentication